Natrona County, Wyoming: Politics

-Like almost all of Wyoming, Natrona is a heavily Republican county.
+Like almost all of Wyoming, Natrona County is heavily Republican.
 It is rather conservative for an urban county, having gone Republican in all but three elections since 1944.
-No Democratic presidential candidate has won forty percent of the county's vote since Lyndon Johnson garnered 52 percent in his 1964 landslide against Barry Goldwater.
+No Democratic presidential candidate has won forty percent of the county's vote since Lyndon B. Johnson garnered 52 percent in his 1964 landslide against Barry Goldwater.
 Bill Clinton did win a 100-vote plurality in the 1992 election due to a significant third-party vote.
 In 2024, Donald Trump received 72.7% of the vote, the county's highest vote percentage for any presidential candidate since Wyoming statehood in 1890.

 Natrona County is governed by a commission, based in the county seat of Casper.
 The five-member board consists of commissioners, elected to staggered four-year terms.